-While the following guidelines are meant for an industrial setting, they can be an important guide for casual epoxy users.
-Consider the following steps to protect yourself from epoxy or any hazardous product.
+This means more than using respirators, goggles, and protective clothing.
+While the following guidelines are geared for an industrial setting, they offer guidance to casual epoxy users as well.
+Consider the following steps to protect yourself from epoxy or other hazardous materials.

-- Step 1—Make informed decisions about the products you use.
+- Step 1—Make informed decisions about the epoxy products you use.
 Use the least hazardous product that will do the job.
 Often you can find a product with minimal health hazards that is adequate or even superior for the job.
 This can reduce or eliminate the hazard source.

 - Step 2—Set up a safe shop.
 Install equipment or use procedures that prevent or reduce exposure.
 This can include ventilation or specialized storage for hazardous materials.
 Effective ventilation can range from expensive, high-tech air-filtration and exhaust systems to the basic floor or window fans, and is useful for a wide range of vapors and dust.
 A dedicated cabinet or isolated area for storing hazardous materials can help reduce exposure.

 - Step 3—Wear protective equipment (goggles, safety glasses, gloves, respirators, protective clothing, etc.) appropriate for the job at hand.
 The recommended minimum for most epoxy users is gloves, eye protection, and protective clothing.
 Protect yourself from epoxy vapors with the use of respiratory protection, which may include an air-purifying respirator with an organic vapor or multi-contaminate cartridge.
 The approved respiratory protection against epoxy dust, wood dust, and nuisance dust is a dust/mist mask or respirator with an N95 rating or better.

-Epoxy Resins and Hardeners
+Preventing Overexposure to Epoxy Resins and Hardeners

 Stop using the product if you develop a reaction.
 Resume work only after the symptoms disappear, usually after several days.
 When you resume work, improve your safety precautions to prevent exposure to epoxy, its vapors, and sanding dust.
 If problems persist, discontinue use and consult a physician.

-Protect your eyes from contact with resin, hardeners, mixed epoxy, and sanding dust by wearing appropriate eye protection.
+Protect your eyes from contact with epoxy resin, hardeners, mixed epoxy, and sanding dust by wearing appropriate eye protection.
 If epoxy gets in your eyes, immediately flush them with water under low pressure for 15 minutes.
 If discomfort persists, seek medical attention.

 Provide ventilation and wear a dust/mist mask or respirator when sanding epoxy, especially partially cured epoxy.
 Breathing partially cured epoxy dust increases your risk of sensitization.
 Although epoxy cures quickly to a sandable solid, it may take over two weeks at room temperature, or elevated-temperature post-curing, to cure completely.

 Avoid ingesting epoxy.
 Wash thoroughly after handling epoxy, especially before eating or smoking.
 If you swallow epoxy, rinse your mouth with water.
 DO NOT induce vomiting.
 Hardeners are corrosive and can cause additional harm if vomited.
 Call a physician immediately.
-Refer to First Aid procedures on the Material Safety Data Sheet.
+Refer to First Aid procedures on the product’s Safety Data Sheet.